dwarvesf/research/breakdown/cap.md

   - Zero additional latency
   - Synchronized with screen content
   - Requires screen recording permission only
-- **Windows**: WASAPI loopback capture
+- **Windows**: WASAPI loopback capture (separate API)
-  - Separate API from screen capture
-  - ~10-20ms additional latency (1-2 video frames at 30fps)
+  - ~10-20ms additional latency
-  - Requires explicit alignment with video
+  - Requires manual video alignment
   - May need additional permissions

+After capturing these audio sources, they must be combined into a single cohesive stream that matches the output requirements of the AAC encoder.

 #### Audio mixing

-The `AudioMixer` combines multiple sources into a single stream:
+The `AudioMixer` component takes the individual audio sources and combines them into a single unified stream:

 ```rust
 pub struct AudioMixer {